kaustavha/luvit-docs/doc/api/process.markdown

 `process.release` contains the following properties:

-* `name`: a string with a value that will always be `"node"` for Node.js.
+* `name`: a string with a value that will always be `"node"` for luvit.
 For legacy io.js releases, this will be `"io.js"`.
 * `sourceUrl`: a complete URL pointing to a _.tar.gz_ file containing the source of the current release.
 * `headersUrl`: a complete URL pointing to a _.tar.gz_ file containing only the header files for the current release.
-This file is significantly smaller than the full source file and can be used for compiling add-ons against Node.js.
+This file is significantly smaller than the full source file and can be used for compiling add-ons against luvit.
 * `libUrl`: a complete URL pointing to an _node.lib_ file matching the architecture and version of the current release.
-This file is used for compiling add-ons against Node.js. _This property is only present on Windows builds of Node.js and will be missing on all other platforms._
+This file is used for compiling add-ons against luvit. _This property is only present on Windows builds of luvit and will be missing on all other platforms._

 e.g.